curvegrid/go-ethereum-wiki/Frontier.md

 **WARNING**: before you use `geth` or interact with the ethereum Frontier live testnet, make sure you read the documentation and fully understand the [caveats and risks](https://github.com/ethereum/go-ethereum/wiki/Disclaimer).

-Apart from `geth` the go cli, the Frontier release contains the following ingredients:
+Apart from `geth` the go cli, the Frontier release contains the following components:

 * `web3.js`  library implementing the [JavaScript Dapp API](https://github.com/ethereum/wiki/wiki/JavaScript-API)
 * `solc` a standalone solidity compiler.
 You only need this if you want to use your Dapp or [console to compile solidity code](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#compiling-a-contract).